apache/couchdb-ci/README.md

 ./build.sh <command> [OPTIONS]

 Recognized commands:
   clean <plat>              Removes all images for <plat>. clean-all                 Removes all images for all platforms.

+  *buildx-base <plat>       Builds a multi-architecture base image.
+  *buildx-platform <plat>   Builds a multi-architecture image with Erlang & JS support.

+  base <plat>               Builds the image for <plat> without Erlang or JS support. base-all                  Builds all images without Erlang or JS support.
+  *base-upload <plat>       Uploads the apache/couchdbci-{os} base images to Docker Hub.
+  *base-upload-all          Uploads all the apache/couchdbci base images to Docker Hub.

   platform <plat>           Builds the image for <plat> with Erlang & JS support. platform-all              Builds all images with Erlang and JS support.
-  *platform-upload      Uploads the couchdbdev/*-erlang-* images to Docker Hub.
+  *platform-upload <plat>   Uploads the apache/couchdbci-{os} images to Docker Hub.
-  *platform-upload-all  Uploads all the couchdbdev/*-erlang-* images to Docker.
+  *platform-upload-all      Uploads all the apache/couchdbci images to Docker Hub.

   couch <plat>              Builds and tests CouchDB for <plat>. couch-all                 Builds and tests CouchDB on all platforms.

   Commands marked with * require appropriate Docker Hub credentials.
 ```